Fitzhugh Mullan: Academic career

-In 2005, Mullan was appointed professor of Health Policy and Management and professor of Pediatrics at the George Washington University.
+In 2005, Mullan was appointed professor of Health Policy and Management and professor of pediatrics at the George Washington University.
 His research focuses on health workforce and health equity.
-From 2008–10, he led the Gates Foundation-funded Sub-Saharan African Medical School Study and from 2010–15, he directed the Coordinating Center for the Medical Education Partnership Initiative, a $135 million US government investment in medical education in Sub-Saharan Africa.
+From 2008 to 2010, he led the Gates Foundation-funded Sub-Saharan African Medical School Study and from 2010 to 2015, he directed the Coordinating Center for the Medical Education Partnership Initiative, a $135 million US government investment in medical education in Sub-Saharan Africa.
 He published a 2010 paper called The Social Mission of Medical Education: Ranking the Schools.

-In 2015, he founded the Beyond Flexner Alliance (now named the Social Mission Alliance), an inter-professional organization dedicated to promoting social mission in health care education programs, and he served as the chair of the organization's Board of Directors from 2015–19.
-He worked with Vanessa Kerry to create SEED Global Health, of which he served as the founding Board Chair, 2011–12.
+In 2015, he founded the Beyond Flexner Alliance (now named the Social Mission Alliance), an inter-professional organization dedicated to promoting social mission in health care education programs, and he served as the chair of the organization's Board of Directors from 2015 to 2019.
+He worked with Vanessa Kerry to create SEED Global Health, of which he served as the founding board chair, 2011–12.
 In 2015, he co-founded the George Washington Health Workforce Institute, which was renamed the Fitzhugh Mullan Institute for Health Workforce Equity] in 2019 in recognition of Mullan's lifetime of work on behalf of health equity.
 With support from the Atlantic Philanthropies, Mullan initiated the George Washington University-based Leaders for Health Equity Fellowship program, now known as the Atlantic Fellows for Health Equity.

 Cancer survivorship

 Mullan was diagnosed with cancer in his chest in 1975.
 He chronicled his experience with surgeries, chemotherapy and radiation in the book, Vital Signs: A Young Doctor's Struggle with Cancer, which was published in 1983.
 This book and his article, "Seasons of Survival: Reflections of a Physician with Cancer" helped propel the cancer survivorship movement.
 Mullan and his fellow survivor colleagues formed the National Coalition for Cancer Survivorship in 1986.
-Mullan served as president and then chair of the NCCS Board of Directors from 1986–93.
+Mullan served as president and then chair of the NCCS Board of Directors from 1986 to 1993.